digital-brew/block-components/CONTRIBUTING.md

 ### Deploying `patch`, `minor`, or `major` versions

 Whenever a new `patch`, `minor`, or `major` version of the package should get released, the code first needs to get merged into the `trunk` branch.
-Once the code is on the `trunk` brach you need to head to the `Actions` tab in the repository and select the [`Publish new version to NPM`](https://github.com/10up/block-components/actions/workflows/release-npm-version.yml) Action in the sidebar.
+Once the code is on the `trunk` branch you need to head to the `Actions` tab in the repository and select the [`Publish new version to NPM`](https://github.com/10up/block-components/actions/workflows/release-npm-version.yml) Action in the sidebar.

 ![GitHub Actions Window](./images/release-action-page.png)